 Why Personal Marketing Matters, Even if You’re Unpublished

 Grub instructor and marketing expert Allison Hoch on why personal marketing for writers is important even before the book launch--even before the book sale, for that matter.
-You can catch Allison in person on Saturday, Febuary 3rd, in her one-day class, Marketing for Writers--Whether You're Published or Not.
+You can catch Allison in person on Saturday, October 12th, in her one-day class, Marketing and Platform Building for Writers - Whether You're Published or Not.

 Writing is a deeply personal and deeply creative endeavor, which is probably why many writers cringe at the thought of marketing—an activity that can seem very public and businesslike.
 There are many misconceptions about book marketing that can be hard to shake.
 But I hold the firm belief that your skills as a writer can make you just as creative in marketing your stories and poems as you are in crafting them.